kaievns/the-log/posts/lead/drafts/people-management-101.md

 ## The key

-Some of you are very smart people, and you might be thinking to yourself: _okay, set goals, and follow up. how is that different from project management?_.
+Some of you are very smart people, and you might be thinking to yourself: _okay, set goals and follow ups. how is that different from normal project management?_.
 And you are right, it does sound exactly like project management: set goals and follow up.
 The difference is that you're not managing projects, you're managing people.

 This sounds dumb simple, and yet this fact somehow eludes many managers.
 The ability to see other people, not as tools, resources, projects, but as human